AmazeeLabs/silverback-mono/packages/composer/amazeelabs/graphql_directives/README.md

 Directive definitions will be automatically prepended to the schema.
-To support IDE's with autocompletion and syntax checking, there is a `drush` command to generate a schema file with all directives.
+To support IDE's with autocompletion and syntax checking, there is a `drush` command to generate a schema file with all directives and information where they are implemented.

 ```shell
 drush graphql:directives >> directives.graphqls